joeytrapp/ember-testing-ui/README.md

 In both cases, `EmberTestingUI` will create the dom element with the correct id for you, and assign that id as the `rootElement` for the app.

+In the browser, you will see a 'QUnit' link in the top right corner.
+Clicking this will show the original qunit test runner with more details about the failures and links to run individual tests.

+## Support

+Currently only QUnit is supported, and I am looking into Mocha support.

 ## Examples

 To run the examples, clone the repository and open the `examples/*.html` files in the browser